CatalaniCD/computer_science/6. operating_systems/security.md

-Security
+# Security

-A computer being secure depends on a number of technologies working properly.
-A modern operating system provides access to a number of resources, which are available to software running on the system, and to external devices like networks via the kernel.
+A computer being secure depends on a number of technologies working properly.**A modern operating system provides access to a number of resources, which are available to software running on the system, and to external devices like networks via the kernel**.

 The operating system must be capable of distinguishing between requests which should be allowed to be processed, and others which should not be processed.
 While some systems may simply distinguish between "privileged" and "non-privileged", systems commonly have a form of requester identity, such as a user name.
 To establish identity there may be a process of authentication.
 Often a username must be quoted, and each username may have a password.
 Other methods of authentication, such as magnetic cards or biometric data, might be used instead.
 In some cases, especially connections from the network, resources may be accessed with no authentication at all (such as reading files over a network share).
 Also covered by the concept of requester identity is authorization; the particular services and resources accessible by the requester once logged into a system are tied to either the requester's user account or to the variously configured groups of users to which the requester belongs.